traject/traject/README.md

 ## TODO

-* Logging
-  * Logging is currently... okay, not great.
-  * Currently silencing SolrJ's own logging (by silencing log4j root logger) Think that may actually be okay -- we still log any exceptions solrj throws.
-    * Cause, making solrj and it's own logging go to same place, accross jruby bridge, not sure (I want all of this code BUT the Solr writing stuff to be usable under MRI too, I want to repurpose the mapping code for DISPLAY too)
-  * Do need to get SolrJWriter error logging to log recordID and position number of skipped record.
-A pain cause of current seperation of concerns architecture.

-* Error handling.
-Related to logging.
-Catch errors indexing particular records, make sure they are logged in an obvious place, make sure processing proceeds with other records (if it should!) etc.

-* Distro and the SolrJ jars.
-Right now the SolrJ jars are included in the gem (although they aren't actually loaded until you try to use the SolrJWriter).
-This is not neccesarily best. other possibilities:
-  * Put them in their own gem
-  * Make the end-user download them theirselves, possibly providing the ivy.xml's to do so for them.
-  * Oh, this applies to Marc4J jars used by the Marc4JReader too.

-* Various performance improvements, this is not optimized yet.
-Some improvements may challenge architecture, when they involve threading.
-  * Profile and optimize marc loading -- right now just using ruby-marc, always.
-  * Profile/optimize marc serialization back to stored filed, right now it uses known-to-be-slow rexml as part of ruby-marc.
-  * Use threads for the mapping step?
-With celluloid, or threach, or other?
-Does this require thinking more about thread safety of existing code?
-  * Use threads for writing to solr?
-    * I am not sure about using the solrj ConcurrentUpdateSolrServer -- among other things, it seems to swallow solr errors, that i'm not sure we want to do.
-    * But we can batch docs ourselves before HttpServer#add'ing them -- every solrj HTTPServer#add is an http transaction, but you can give it an ARRAY to load multiple at once -- and still get the errors, I think.
-(Have to test) Could be perf nearly as good as concurrentupdate?
-Or do that, but then make each HttpServer#add in one of our own manual threads (Celluloid?
-Or raw?), so continued processing doesn't block?

-* Reading Marc8.
-It can't do it yet.
-Easiest way would be using Marc4j to read, or using it as a transcoder anyway.
-Don't really want to write marc8 transcoder in ruby.

-* We need something like `to_field`, but without actually being for mapping to a specific output field.
-For generic pre or post-processing, or multi-output-field logic. `before_record do &block`, `after_record do &block` , `on_each_record do &block`, one or more of those.

 * Unicode normalization.
 Has to normalize to NFKC on way out to index.
 Except for serialized marc field and other exceptions?
 Except maybe don't have to, rely on solr analyzer to do it?